Blanton Winship: World War II

 During World War II, Winship returned to active duty.
-During this time, he set precedents for military tribunals in the United States during participation in the military commission (created in July 1942) to try Nazi saboteurs arrested in the country.
+During this time, he served as one of the presiding judges of a military tribunal in the United States during the trial of eight German saboteurs who were arrested in the country.
 Winship retired in 1944.
 At 75, he was at that time the oldest Army officer on active duty.

 Death

 Winship died in Washington, aged 77, and was buried at the Rosehill Cemetery in Georgia.